Don’t Neglect Your Inbox for Extended Periods

 How do you find older messages or attachments?

 Different email apps will offer different ways to organize your inbox, so read up on the help/training documentation.
-For example, if you’re using Spike, you can pin important messages to the top, snooze emails for later, or use Spike’s Advanced Search to find older messages and attachments.
+For example, if you’re using Spike, you can pin important messages to the top, snooze emails for later, or use Spike’s Super Search to find older messages and attachments.

 Sending Fewer Messages Results in Fewer Responses

 One easy trick to receive fewer emails in your inbox is to reduce the number of emails you send out.
 Instead of sending multiple shorter messages, batch your messages to contain multiple questions – especially if you’re in a group thread.
 Before hitting Send, ask yourself if your message adds anything important to the conversation.
 For example, in email threads with let’s say, ten people, if sending a message will result in ten people reading it and potentially creating a chain reaction of even more emails, you may want to rethink who you send your message to, and how.

 To sum it up, be more thoughtful in creating “digital” waste.

 Many email clients, including Spike, offer the ability to snooze a message until a later time.
 The idea behind a feature like Snooze is that you can receive an email and have it disappear from your inbox until later.

 If you’re wondering how this works with Spike, picture this: you’re about to end your workday, but an email comes in that will require some time to process.
 Perhaps it’s something related to a lot of data that will require deep focus time to process.
 Instead of letting it sit nagging away at you in your Inbox, you can Snooze it and have it disappear until the following day when you can work on it.

 If you’re using Spike, here’s how to use Snooze on mobile devices:

 Swipe left on the thread you wish to Snooze.